neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         NB: Recording takes place on a per source, not a per netcon basis, and the source only records into one vector at a time.

-        When the argument is a "stmt", then the statement is called on a source event.
-Like the Vector case, the source only manages one statement at a time.
-The stmt is removed when the arg is "".
+        When the argument is a py_callable, then py_callable is called on a source event.
+Like the Vector case, the source only manages one py_callable at a time, which is removed when the arg is "".

         If a source is recording a vector, that source is not destroyed when the last netcon connecting to it is destroyed and it continues to record.